planetlearning/planetlearning.github.io/pages/manual/treehouses.md

 ### Turn on Tor

-To activate Tor, SSH into your Raspberry Pi with `root`, and run `treehouses tor add 22`, `treehouses tor add 80`, and `treehouses tor notice on`.
-To view the Tor address of your Pi, run `treehouses tor`, then copy-paste this address into your Tor Browser, to make sure it works; you should see a configuration page for Planet Learning, one of our other services.
+To activate Tor, SSH into your Vagrant.
+You might need to access it as `root` by executing `sudo -s`.
+Then run `treehouses tor add 22`, `treehouses tor add 80`, and `treehouses tor notice on`.
+To view the Tor address of your machine, run `treehouses tor`, then copy-paste this address into your Tor Browser, to make sure it works; you should see a configuration page for Planet Learning, one of our other services.

 ---
 #### At the end of this section, post the code of your successful SSH terminal to the [Slack chat](http://slack.ole.org)

 It may look like this:
 ```
-ssh root@192.168.0.101
+vagrant ssh

-The authenticity of host '192.168.0.101 (192.168.0.101)' can't be established.
-ECDSA key fingerprint is SHA256:OQcmJteKgWOmNiK6OlrZ3CxC5+T/KMKowQ5qNHn9NOI.
-Are you sure you want to continue connecting (yes/no)? yes
-Warning: Permanently added '192.168.0.101' (ECDSA) to the list of known hosts.
+Linux prod 4.19.0-9-amd64 #1 SMP Debian 4.19.118-2 (2020-04-29) x86_64

 The programs included with the Debian GNU/Linux system are free software;
 the exact distribution terms for each program are described in the